aws-samples/the-aws-step-functions-workshop/content/module-13/step-5/index.en.md

 To summarize, in this example, it costs 7.5x more to keep those steps in the Standard Workflow.
 Moving the steps that do not require the execution guarantees of a Standard Workflow into a nested Express Workflow can result in savings for your workload.

-### How Express Workflow Duration Affects Cost
+## How Express Workflow Duration Affects Cost

-The cost savings is dependent on the number of steps you remove from your Standard Workflow and the duration of the nested Express Workflow.
-In the example, you removed three (3) state transitions by replacing four (4) task steps with one nested workflow step.
-The chart below shows the cost of 1,000 executions of the Standard workflow steps, plotted against the cost of the same steps when moved to a nested Express workflow, over a variety of durations.
-As you can see, the Express workflow is less expensive, even if it runs for one minute.
+The cost savings is dependent on the number of steps you remove from your Standard Workflow and their duration.
+If the steps run for a very long time (but still within the 5 minute time limit for an Express workflow), it may be less costly to leave them in the Standard workflow.
+In the example, you removed three (3) state transitions by replacing four (4) task steps with one (1) nested workflow step.
+The chart below shows the cost of 1,000 executions of the three (3) Standard workflow steps, plotted against the cost of the same steps when moved to a nested Express workflow, over a variety of durations.
+You can see the range of durations where the nested Express workflow is less costly.
+For more information about the cost of both Standard and Express workflows, see the [AWS Pricing Calculator](https://calculator.aws/).

 ![Cost comparison chart](/static/img/module-13/cost-comparison-by-duration.png)

+## Conclusion

+In this module, we were able to reduce cost by moving steps from a Standard workflow into a nested Express workflow.
+As mentioned [in the introduction](../), you can benefit both in terms of cost savings and modularity.
+Here are other examples of some other situations where you might want to nest a workflow inside of another:

+1. A state machine which retrieves data from several sources and performs some pre-processing steps.
+2. An [Inline Map](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-asl-use-map-state-inline.html) state which runs several steps for hundreds or thousands of items.
+3. A sub-process owned by one team, which is used by other teams.
+For example, sending a customer a notification may require fetching their preferred contact method from a CRM system, checking whether they've opted in to certain types of messages, checking for applicable promotions, etc.